Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/commands/change-management-key.md

 # Change management key

 This command is used to change the management key.
 The management key is required when [adding](xref:YubiHsmAuthCmdAddCredential) or [deleting](xref:YubiHsmAuthCmdDeleteCredential) credentials from the YubiHSM Auth application.

-When supplying the management key for an operation, there is a limit of 8 retries before the application is locked and must be completely reset.
+There is a limit of 8 attempts to authenticate with the management key before the management key is blocked.
+Once the management key is blocked, the application itself must be reset before authentication can be attempted again.
+To reset the application, see [ResetApplicationCommand](xref:YubiHsmAuthCmdResetApplication).
+Supplying the correct management key before the management key is blocked will reset the retry counter to 8.

 ## Available